cpb/sexp_cli_tools/README.md

         - If our `Sexp::Matcher` is satisfied by the passed in s-expression, return a new instance of that `Struct`
       - [ ] Can we always return an object, or if there is no match, do we need to return something that is already falsey?
 Can we make an object which is falsey?
         - Not sure if this is valuable
+        - Would allow me to expect that the return could respond to captured data names, even if it didn't match.
+Don't know if that is actually a benefit.
-- [ ] How can we select the part of the s-expression that contains the method name?
+- [x] How can we select the part of the s-expression that contains the method name?
   - [x] Setup a failing test expecting a specific method name
     - Try a betterspecs.org style nested describe focusing on the `#method_name` capture data
       - 2 failures and 1 error